Cameron Todd Willingham: Evidence

 After the fire, the police investigation determined that the fire had been started using some form of a liquid accelerant.
 This evidence included a finding of char patterns in the floor in the shape of "puddles," a finding of multiple starting points of the fire, and a finding that the fire had burned "fast and hot," all considered to indicate a fire that had been ignited with the help of a liquid accelerant.
-The investigators also found charring under the aluminum front door jamb, which they believed was a further indication of a liquid accelerant and tested positive for such an accelerant in the area of the front door.
-No clear motive was found, and Willingham's wife denied that the couple had been fighting prior to the night of the fire.
+The investigators also found charring under the aluminum front door jamb, which they believed was a further indication of a liquid accelerant and tested positive for such an accelerant in the area of the front door, inside the house.
+No clear motive was found at the time, and Willingham's wife denied that the couple had been fighting prior to the night of the fire.